My Story

 Senior Lecturer & Director of Student Engagement at University of Essex

-Yoga can change your brain.
-You can change your life.
+Yoga can change your brain and you can change your life.

 Filling in the gap in mainstream healthcare